victronenergy/dbus-spy/README.md

 On startup dbus-spy will present a list of all victron D-Bus services on the system (the one whose name starts with com.victronenergy.
 Those services are considered to be compatible with the methods and signals we need).
-When activated all properties within the service will be shown together with the current value.
+When activated, all properties within the service, will be shown together with the current value.
 The values will be updated in realtime.
 It is also possible to change the value.
+History properties are hidden by default and can be enabled with a command line argument.

+## Command line options
+* `--dbus`: dbus address (session, system, ...)
+* `-h` or `--help`: Show help
+* `-i` or `--introspect`: Use introspect to build a tree of the pesky services support GetValue on the root
+* `-r` or `--history`: Show items whose path starts with 'History'.
+* `-v` or `--version`: Show version

 ## Keyboard shortcuts

-* right-arrow: open the selected D-Bus service and show the list of properties
+* `right-arrow`: open the selected D-Bus service and show the list of properties
-* left-arrow: go back to the service list
+* `left-arrow`: go back to the service list
-* up/down-arrow, page up/down: move up/down (yes, really!)
+* `up/down-arrow`, `page up/down`: move up/down (yes, really!)
-* enter: edit the value of the current property
+* `enter`: edit the value of the current property
-* t: switch between property values and text
+* `t`: switch between property values and text
-* q: quit the apllication. ctrl-c will do the same job
+* `q`: quit the apllication. ctrl-c will do the same job
-* f: add the current item to the list of favorites.
+* `f`: add the current item to the list of favorites.
 The item will light up after it has been added.
-  Press 'f' again to remove it from the list.
+  Press `f` again to remove it from the list.
-* g: get the item from the service (again).
+* `g`: get the item from the service (again).
-* F: switch to/from the favorites list.
+* `F`: switch to/from the favorites list.
-* r: refresh the screen
+* `r`: refresh the screen

 ## Compilation